JaagaSustain/jaagasustain.github.io/pages/incubate.md

 ---

-_The Sustain initiative builds on learnings from our design research project, [Project Sphere](http://projectsphere.jaagastartup.in)._
+_Sustain's incubation builds on learnings from our design research project, [Project Sphere](http://projectsphere.jaagastartup.in)._